 Changes in the estimated fair value of residential mortgage loans held for sale are reported as a component of mortgage banking income in the Company's consolidated statements of income.
-For the year ended December 31, 2011, the Company recorded a net gain of \$0.1 million as a result of the change in fair value of the Company's residential mortgage loans held for sale.
+For the years ended December 31, 2012 and 2011, the Company recorded a \$0.1 million net loss and a \$0.1 million net gain, respectively, as a result of the change in fair value of the Company's residential mortgage loans held for sale.